esiranjofu/Portfolio-assignment/README.md

 Also, there are no known bugs in executing this code as it doesn't require any prior installation of an application before accessing the website.
 The language I have used here is purely HTML and CSS.
 I am looking at being a web developer, hence, for any collaboration, one can contact me through my email address, esiranjo@gmail.com
+I have also added Apache-2.0 License for my licensing rights